-Failure to follow safety precautions below could result in coil bursting, which could result in death or serious injury.
 Coils contain refrigerant under pressure.
 When cleaning coils, maintain coil cleaning solution temperature under 150°F to avoid excessive pressure in the coil.
+Failure to follow these safety precautions could result in coil bursting, which could result in death or serious injury.

-- Pour the cleaning solution into the sprayer.
-If a highpressure sprayer is used: - a. do not allow sprayer pressure to exceed 600 psi. - b. the minimum nozzle spray angle is 15 degrees.
+- 5. Pour the cleaning solution into the sprayer.
+If a highpressure sprayer is used: - a. do not allow sprayer pressure to exceed 600 psi. - b. the minimum nozzle spray angle is 15 degrees. - c. maintain a minimum clearance of 6" between the sprayer nozzle and the coil.